NoodleTools is a resource you can use to gather citations to sources you are using for papers and projects.

-To get started, go to NoodleTools and click on Register to sign up for an account.
+Sign in with your UWGB credentials to get started.
 Access is limited to current UW-Green Bay students, faculty, and staff.

 For a complete list of specifics about Chicago style for both the reference list and in-text citations, please visit your campus library or visit the Research Help page to ask library staff for a copy of The Chicago Manual of Style, 17th edition.
 Use the links above for examples, tips, and further help.

 1. Author A. Surname, "Article Title," Title of Journal Volume, no. Issue (Year): Page(s), DOI [or stable URL].

 1. Margaret Lock, “Comprehending the Body in the Era of the Epigenome,” Current Anthropology 56, no. 2 (April 2015): 155, https://doi.org/10.1086/680350.

 1. Author A. Surname, Title of Book (City, State: Publisher, Year), page(s).

 2. Surname, Shortened Title, page(s).

 1. Atul Gawande, Being Mortal: Medicine and What Matters in the End (London: Profile Books, 2014), 79-80

 1. Author A. Surname, "Title of Chapter," in Title of Book, ed.
 Editor E. Surname (City, State: Publisher, Year), page(s).